stchan/PdfMiniTools/README.md

-**PdfMiniTools** is a set of small utilities for working with PDF files:
+**PdfMiniTools** is a set of small command line  utilities for working with PDF files:

-    -   pdfInfo - displays information on the properties and field content of a PDF file.
+- pdfInfo - displays properties and form field content of a PDF file.

-    -   pdfCat - joins two or more PDF files into a single file.
+- pdfCat - joins two or more PDF files into a new file

-    -   pdfEvenOddMerge - joins a file containing only odd numbered pages with a file containing only even numbered pages.  (useful for combining output from single sided scanners).
+- pdfEvenOddMerge - creates a new PDF file by combining the contents of a PDF file containing only odd numbered pages with a PDF file containing only even numbered pages. (useful for combining output from single sided scanners).
 - pdfExtract - extracts pages from a PDF file into a new file.

-    -   pdfSplit - splits a PDF file contents into two or more files.
+- pdfSplit - splits a PDF file's contents into two or more new files.

 Version 4.0 of the .Net framework is required.

 Visual Studio 2013 Community Edition, and Wix 3.9 were used to build, and test the project.
 The following third party components are used/included:

 -   CommandLine Parser library (v1.8 stable) - [link][1]